OnyxWM/hypanel/README.md

 Hypanel is tested and supported on:
 - **Ubuntu** 22.04, 24.04
 - **Debian** 12, 13
+- **Docker** 20.10+ with Docker Compose 2.0+ (linux/amd64 required; linux/arm64 optional)

-> **Note**: Hypanel may work on other Linux distributions, but they are not officially supported.
-If you choose to use Hypanel on an unsupported distribution, you will be responsible for testing and troubleshooting any issues that may arise.
+> **Note**: Hypanel may work on other Linux distributions or Docker hosts, but they are not officially supported.
+If you choose to use Hypanel on an unsupported system, you will be responsible for testing and troubleshooting any issues that may arise.

 ## Disclaimer